+“They just don’t understand living gluten free.”
+Have you ever said that?
 Do you have family members and friends who just don’t understand living gluten free?
-As in why you eat gluten free, what gluten-free food actually means, how one’s health can be impacted by gluten, and more?
+As in why you eat gluten free, what gluten-free food actually means, how one’s health can be impacted by gluten, and more.
 The Family Who Doesn’t Understand was the title of a post a while back by Chris Guillebeau.
 It’s one of the Top 10 posts on his blog, The Art of Nonconformity.
-Guillebeau also wrote a book by the same name (disclosure: I am an Amazon affiliate).
+Guillebeau also wrote a book with the same name as his blog.
 On the surface, his blog, book, and this specific post have absolutely nothing to do with celiac or gluten intolerance or living gluten free.
 His blog is about entrepreneurship (loosely) and living your life on your own terms, but I think the latter actually has a lot to do with living gluten free.

 “Living life on our own terms” and doing so for our safety and well being is definitely what most of us are doing by living gluten free.
 Of course, I realize that some of you, especially newly-diagnosed folks, might protest and say that those are not the terms you chose at all because you feel victimized by this turn of events in your life, by having to live gluten free.
 While we’re not specifically focusing on that subject today, we do have a great discussion on those feelings in Grieving Gluten: The Five Stages of Loss of Gluten Plus One.